thomasahle/snyd/README.md

 The table above shows the ideal call if you are go first in a 1v1 game with 6-sided dice.
 Your roll is the row 1-6 and your call is the column, with lighter colors meaning higher probability of calling.
-Note that there is never a non-zero probability for calling "one 1" or two of any kinds.
+Note that there is never a non-zero probability for calling "1 ⚀" or 2 of any kinds.

 | 1v1	| Normal 	| Joker  	| Stairs 	|
 |----	|--------	|--------	|--------	|